Death of Conrad Roy: Commonwealth v. Michelle Carter

-After the guilty verdict, Roy's father stated publicly that the family were pleased with the verdict but that they wanted privacy.
-Lynn Roy appeared on the CBS 48 Hours show, saying she didn't believe Carter had a conscience and that she knew exactly what she was doing.
+After the guilty verdict, Roy's father stated publicly that the family was pleased with the verdict but that they wanted privacy.
+Roy's mother, Lynn, appeared on the CBS 48 Hours show, saying she didn't believe Carter had a conscience and that she knew exactly what she was doing.

 Carter remained free on bail pending her sentencing.
-On August 3, 2017, Moniz sentenced Carter to serve a two-and-a-half-year term, with 15 months to be served in the Bristol County House of Corrections, the rest of the balance suspended, and five years of probation to be served.
-Soon after the sentencing was handed down, Carter's lawyers asked Moniz to issue a stay of the sentence until all of Carter's Massachusetts court appeals options were exhausted.
-Moniz granted the stay with conditions that Carter stay away from the Roy family.
+On August 3, 2017, Moniz sentenced Carter to serve a two-and-a-half-year term, with 15 months to be served in the Bristol County House of Corrections, the balance of the term suspended, and five years of probation.
+Soon after the sentencing, Carter's lawyers asked Moniz to issue a stay of the sentence until all of Carter's Massachusetts court appeals were exhausted.
+Moniz granted the stay with condition that Carter avoid the Roy family.

-On February 6, 2019, the Massachusetts Supreme Judicial Court ruled that Carter acted with criminal intent when she encouraged Roy into suicide, so her involuntary manslaughter conviction was ordered to stand and that Carter's 15-month prison sentence would be enforced in the near future.
+On February 6, 2019, the Massachusetts Supreme Judicial Court ruled that Carter acted with criminal intent when she encouraged Roy's suicide, so her involuntary manslaughter conviction was upheld and Carter's 15-month prison sentence would be enforced.
 The rest of the 2½-year sentence was suspended, followed by five years of probation.

 Under order from a Massachusetts judge, Carter began serving her sentence on February 11, 2019.
 Carter had a parole hearing for early release and her request was denied on September 20, 2019.

-Carter's lawyers petitioned the case to the Supreme Court of the United States in July 2019 based upon First Amendment and Fifth Amendment grounds.
-Carter's defense lawyers argued that Roy had a history of suicide attempts and the decision to end his life was his own, that Carter was "bewildered" over the case against her, and that, "Taking all the texts in context, she tried to talk him out of it."
+Carter's lawyers appealed the case to the Supreme Court of the United States in July 2019 based upon First Amendment and Fifth Amendment grounds.
+Carter's defense lawyers argued that Roy had a history of suicide attempts and the decision to end his life was his own, that Carter was "bewildered" over the case against her, and that, "taking all the texts in context, she tried to talk him out of it."
 They argued in initial hearings that the defendant had broken no law, had a First Amendment right to free speech, and was a juvenile.
 The Supreme Court declined to hear the case in January 2020, leaving in place her conviction.

 On January 23, 2020, Carter was released from prison more than three months early due to good conduct.
 Massachusetts state law allows inmates to reduce their sentences by 10 days per month for exemplary behavior.
 Carter served 11 months and 12 days of her 15-month sentence.